Panamanian reggaetón: Connections to hip-hop

 As hip-hop is one of the main influences of reggaetón, there are many similarities between hip-hop culture and reggaetón culture.
 Both are heavily focused on street life.
-Much like in hip-hop, physical scars from experience on the street add legitimacy to an artist’s image.
-Acts that produce the most sense of street authenticity are being shot and being arrested for drug and weapons possession.
+Much like in hip-hop, physical scars from experience on the street add legitimacy to an artist's image.
+Acts that produce the most sense of street authenticity are being shot and arrested for possession of drugs and weapons.
 Another aspect of hip-hop seen in reggaetón culture are artists rivalries.
-Within these rivalries artists will use their music to produce lyrical disses towards one another.
+Within these rivalries, artists will use their music to produce lyrical disses towards one another.
 However, unlike hip-hop rivalries, reggaetón rivalries are not usually lethal.

 Youth popularity

-Similar to how salsa was a primary Latin youth cultural expression within the early 1970s, as reggaetón entered the U.S. in the early 1990s and 2000s it has become a mode of expression for many Latin youth.
-It has continued to act as a form of resistance towards the cultural imperialism produced by the U.S. presence in Latin America.
-Reggaetón music acts as an outlet for Latin youth to express and comment on the struggles they experience and perceive in today’s society.
+Similar to how salsa was a primary Latin youth cultural expression within the early 1970s, as reggaetón entered the US in the early 1990s and 2000s, it has become a mode of expression for many Latin youth.
+It has continued to act as a form of resistance towards the cultural imperialism produced by the US presence in Latin America.
+Reggaetón music acts as an outlet for Latin youth to express and comment on the struggles they experience and perceive in today's society.
 This mode of expression started with the early veteran artists that commented on the racial discrimination that Rastafarians, such as El General, faced in Panama.
-Despite reggaetón’s ability to comment on racial discrimination and its roots in Afrocentric music, this genre has embraced artists of all racial and ethnic backgrounds.
+Despite reggaetón's ability to comment on racial discrimination and its roots in Afrocentric music, this genre has embraced artists of all racial and ethnic backgrounds.
 In this sense, it reflects the variety of races that is the reality of Latino heritage.